One trade at a time -- unraveling the Equity Premium Puzzle: Introduction and background

 We have been trading financial products since ancient times.
 However, it is only relatively recently, building on the works of Black, Scholes and Merton~\cite{BlackScholes_1973, Merton_1973}, that we found a rational framework for pricing such products.
 In order to price a product, defined by its payoff $F$, we compute a quantity of the form

 where the summation is taken over all possible values of the underlying variables and where the weighting function $Q$ is implied by a so-called pricing model.

-So far, within the industry of financial derivatives, most quantitative effort has gone into modeling, i.e.\/ the study of $Q$.
+Historically, within the industry of financial derivatives, most quantitative effort went into modeling, i.e.\/ the study of $Q$.
 This was enough to create a dedicated mathematical discipline and an entire new profession of \lq\lq financial engineers'' better known as \lq\lq quants''.
-Quants are not normally involved in product design. \lq\lq Good quants" are expected to price any product.
-For them products are challenges, a source of modeling requirements.
+Quants were not normally involved in product design. \lq\lq Good quants" were expected to price any product.
+For them products were challenges, a source of modeling requirements.